-James Diaz is the author of This Someone I Call Stranger (2018) Indolent Books, and Editor of the Anthology; What Keeps Us Here: Songs from The Other Side of Trauma.
+James Diaz is the author of This Someone I Call Stranger (2018) Indolent Books, All Things Beautiful Are Bent (Alien Buddha, 2021) and Editor of the Anthology; What Keeps Us Here: Songs from The Other Side of Trauma.
 In 2016 they founded the online literary arts and music journal Anti-Heroin Chic to provide a platform for often unheard voices, including those struggling with addiction, mental illness and prison/confinement.
 They are a three time best of the net nominee.
-Their work has appeared in numerous online and print magazines including Gone Lawn, Occulum, Ditch, The Collidescope, Chronogram, Yes, Poetry and HIV Here & Now.
+Their work has appeared in numerous online and print magazines including The Madrigal, Cleaver Magazine, Gone Lawn, Rust + Moth, Thrush, Cobra Milk Mag, The Collidescope, Trampset, Yes, Poetry and HIV Here & Now.
 They have performed their poetry at Pete's Candy Store in Williamsburg Brooklyn in 2017, The Lunar Walk Poetry Series (East Village), A Novel Idea on Passyunk (Philli, PA), Bryant Park Reading Room, The Bowery Poetry Club and at the 2018 NYC Poetry Festival on Governors Island.
 They reside in upstate New York, in between balanced rocks and horse farms.
 They have never believed in anything as strongly as they do the power of poetry to help heal a shattered life.

 In service, grace and gratitude.